Neo Genesis (professional wrestling): Formation (June 2024–present)

-On the first night of the Stardom Sapporo World Rendezvous from July 27, 2024, Kid, AZM, Seira, Suzuki and Amasaki officiated the birth of the "Neo Genesis" unit as they defeated Stars (Hazuki, Koguma, Hanan, Saya Iida and Momo Kohgo) in a ten-woman tag team match as their inaugural bout.
-The stable was represented by AZM, Suzu Suzuki, Mei Seira, Miyu Amasaki and Starlight Kid in the Stardom 5 Star Grand Prix 2024.
-At Nagoya Golden Fight On October 5, Amasaki defeated Rina to win the Future of Stardom Championship, ending the latter's 512-day reign which was the longest to date.
+On the first night of the Stardom Sapporo World Rendezvous from July 27, Kid, AZM, Seira, Suzuki and Amasaki officiated the birth of the "Neo Genesis" unit as they defeated Stars (Hazuki, Koguma, Hanan, Saya Iida and Momo Kohgo) in a ten-woman tag team match as their inaugural bout.
+All five members would compete representing the stable in the Stardom 5 Star Grand Prix 2024, with Kid and AZM both advancing to the quarterfinals before being eliminated.
+At Nagoya Golden Fight on October 5, Amasaki defeated Rina to win the Future of Stardom Championship, ending the latter's 512-day reign which was the longest to date.
 Starlight Kid vacated her Spark Joshi World Championship to focus on the Wonder of Stardom Championship, which she won at Dream Queendom 2024 on December 29 by defeating Natsupoi.
-The trio of Amasaki, Kid and AZM won the Artist of Stardom Championship at Supreme Fight 2025 on February 2 by defeating Cosmic Angels (Saori Anou, Tam Nakano and Natsupoi).
-Amasaki lost the Future of Stardom title at Path of Thunder on February 24, 2025 to Hina.
-On April 2nd, 2025, during an eight woman tag team match with H.A.T.E, the match ended in a no contest when Suzuki attacked Seira and Natsuko Tora, with the latter believing Suzuki would join her faction which was later presented as Mi Vida Loca.
+The trio of Amasaki, Kid and AZM won the Artist of Stardom Championship at Supreme Fight 2025 on February 2, 2025, by defeating Cosmic Angels (Saori Anou, Tam Nakano and Natsupoi).
+On Stardom Path of Thunder, Amasaki lost the Future of Stardom title to Hina and Kid retained the Wonder of Stardom title against Rina in her first defense.
+On April 2, during an eight-woman tag team match with the former Oedo Tai, now born as H.A.T.E, the match ended in a no contest when Suzuki attacked Seira, then rebuffed Natsuko Tora's belief that Suzuki would join her faction by attacking her as well.
 Suzuki left Neo Genesis and became independent, but still reluctantly teamed with Seira and AZM multiple times, with Neo Genesis losing and frequent brawls between Mei and Suzu.
-Mei lost to Suzu at All Star Grand Queendom 2025 in a No Disqualification match.
+On April 23, Seira and Amasaki teamed with Pro Wrestling Wave's Kohaku in a match against Suzuki and mystery teammates, revealed as Itsuki Aoki and Rina Yamashita, in a six-woman tag team match; Seira's team lost to Suzuki's unit, which was then presented as Mi Vida Loca.